demonpratapdemon/demonpratapdemon/README.md

 - 👋 Hi, I’m Pratap
 - 👀 I’m interested in DSA, Machine Learning, Web Development and DevOps
-- 🌱 I’m currently learning React and ML
+- 🌱 I’m currently in ML and Deep Learning
 - 💞️ I’m looking to collaborate on any of my repos
 - 📫 How to reach me pratapkumar.chandra@yahoo.com